jcchurch/APSUWebCamp/Slides/Day02-HTML-and-CSS.md

         color: tomato;
     }

-Save your file and reload your page.
+Save your files and reload your page.
 Don't forget the semicolons!
 We have to admit that tomato on green is a really bad color combination.
 Change this to something that looks nicer.

 ## Changing an image size.

 How many images do you have on your page?
 You'll need at least three.
-I want you to have at least two images of one type and a third image that will be excluded.
+I want you to have at least two images of one type and a third image that will be excluded (for example, two animals and one car).
 Take a moment to add images to your page until you have at least three.
 If you need help, raise your hand.

 ## Changing an image size.